rian39/notes/simondon_mode_tech_1989.md

 ## Introduction

-raise the degree of technicity: increase the margin which permits the machine to be sensible to exterior information 11
+raise the degree of technicity: increase the margin which permits the machine to be sensible to exterior information 11 {#platform-positive} {#device}

 machine of high technicity is open, and supposes human as permanent organiser and interpreter of machines in relation to each other.
-11
+11 {#ensemble} {#device}

 He is _among_ the machine which operate with him 12

-Through intermediary of margin of indetermination and not through automatism that the machines can be grouped in coherent ensembles,  12
+Through intermediary of margin of indetermination and not through automatism that the machines can be grouped in coherent ensembles,  12 {#ensemble} {#automate}

 Habitual usage is not a good guide because it ...
 13

-3 levels of technical object: technical element, technical individual, and technical ensemble 15
+3 levels of technical object: technical element, technical individual, and technical ensemble 15 {#ensemble} {#platform-definition}

-technicity tends to reside at the level of the ensemble today -- supplies unity and stability 16
+technicity tends to reside at the level of the ensemble today -- supplies unity and stability 16 {#ensemble} {#technicity}

 ## pt 1